dotnet-websharper/docs/v4.1/csharp/ui.md

 ### Instantiating templates in HTML

-You can also instantiate a template within another template, entirely in HTML, without the need for F# to glue them together.
+You can also instantiate a template within another template, entirely in HTML, without the need for C# to glue them together.

 A node named `<ws-TemplateName>` instantiates the inner template `TemplateName` from the same file.
 A node named `<ws-fileName.TemplateName>` instantiates the inner template `TemplateName` from the file `fileName`.
 The file name is the same as the generated class name, so with file extension excluded.